 Charter Amendment Requests

-The CSO received the following requests to materially amend charters authorized by The School District of Philadelphia in the most recent year.
+The CSO received the following requests to materially amend charters authorized by The School District of Philadelphia in the current school year.
 The Board can, by resolution at a public action meeting, approve or deny the charter amendment request made by a charter school.